-Moreover, securities markets may from time to time experience significant price and volume fluctuations for reasons unrelated to the operating performance of particular companies, such as the uncertainty associated with the COVID-19 pandemic.
+Moreover, securities markets may from time to time experience significant price and volume fluctuations for reasons unrelated to the operating performance of particular companies, such as the uncertainty associated with any future COVID-19 outbreaks.
 These market fluctuations may adversely affect the price of our common stock and other interests in our Company at a time when you want to sell your interest in us.